DustinFustin/YC-B777.ymal/README.md

 - PMDG B777 Tablet: "Remove Chocks" must be set or removed by each pilot individually.

 Additional:
-I recommend that you and your co-pilot first conduct a test flight to check if everything is working properly.
+- I recommend that you and your co-pilot first conduct a test flight to check if everything is working properly.
+- Be sure that you both have the same Panel State